 History of the Coach of the Year Publications

-This idea of publishing notes started at the San Francisco Clinic.
+This idea started at the San Francisco Clinic.
 The Clinic Notes, as called in the 1960’s, were first done by Dick Vermeil.
 As the San Francisco Clinic Director Bob Troppmann explained, other coaches would ask some of the speakers for their notes after they finished their lectures, and several of the speakers would tell them to check with Dick Vermeil because he always took the best notes on all speakers.
 Thus, several of the 12 Clinics did Clinic Notes for their individual clinics.
+Clinic Notes were done by the Louisville Clinic, by Bob Troppmann of San Francisco, Paul Smarks of the Grand Rapids Clinic, and Dwight Keith of the Atlanta Clinic.
 Each clinic published their individual Clinic Notes and sold them to their coaches who would sign up for the articles at the clinic site.
-The first clinic “notes” were mimeographed notes taken from the individual lectures simply stapled together and consisted of about 25 pages.
+The first clinic notes were mimeographed notes taken from the individual lectures.
+Most of the “notes” were simply stapled together and consisted of about 25 pages.
 They were mailed to the coaches that had paid for them in advance.
 The cost to the coaches ran from $1.50 to $2.50 at each clinic.

 In February of 1975, I was asked by some of the other clinic managers to start combining some of the other clinics notes into the Louisville Clinic Manual.
 By 1980 most of the other clinics decided it would be a good idea if we combined all of the Clinic Notes into one publication.
 Louisville, Grand Rapids, St. Louis, Atlanta, San Francisco, Dallas, Pittsburgh, and Chicago Clinics were included into one Clinic Manual.

-As other clinics joined the Clinic Manual concept, we had to be very selective in picking the best clinic lectures from all of our annual clinics.
-We had as many as 45 lectures in one publication but eventually settled for 30 lectures for each year.
+As other clinics joined the Clinic Manual concept, we had to be very selective in picking the best clinic lectures from all of the clinics.
+We had as many as 45 lectures in one publication but eventually settled for 36 lectures for each year.

 After Duffy Daugherty died the clinics were run by Francis Daugherty with the assistance of Bill Yeoman, former assistant coach for Duffy and a friend of the family.
-In 1992 the clinics were sold to a group of men headed by John Majors and George Perles.
+1n 1992 the clinics were sold to a group of men headed by John Majors and George Perles.
+John Majors and the present owners have continued the Clinic Manual set up that we had with Duffy from 1985.
+Today we have 21 Nike Coach of the Year Clinics.

-The Clinic Manual continued to be very popular into the early 1990’s and Nike became the National Sponsor.
+The Clinic Manual continued to be very popular in the early 1990’s.
+Nike became the National Sponsor.
 Today we have access to over 70 Division I Nike Head Coaches.
-In an effort to include as many Nike Coaches as possible in the Manual, we had to leave out more and more high school coaches.
+In an effort to include as many Nike Coaches as possible in the Manual, we had to leave out more high school coaches.
 From 2000 to 2003, I had several high school coaches request more high school coaches to be included in the Clinic Manual.
-As a result, we decided to creat a special publication for the high school coaches from their lectures at the Nike Clinics.
+As a result, we decided to include a special publication for the high school coaches from their lectures at the Nike Clinics.
 In 2004, we published the first Clinic Notes.

 We had to distinguish between the college edition of the manual and the high school publication.
+We call the high school publication Coach of the Year Clinic Notes as originally called when Dick Vermeil was taking notes from the San Francisco Clinic.
 As a result, we now have the Clinic Manual with College Coaches and Clinic Notes with High School Coaches.

 In 2007 I was asked by the owners of the C.O.O.L.
 Clinic to produce their Clinic lectures.
-The Coaches Of Offensive Line Clinic (C.O.O.L.) has been held annually in Cincinnati, Ohio and was started by Jim McNally when he was with the Cincinnati Bengals.
+The Coaches Of Offensive Line Clinic (COOL) has been held in Cincinnati for the last 18 years.
+Jim McNally started the clinic when he was with the Cincinnati Bengals.
 Most of the speakers are from the NFL and have a wealth of coaching experience.
-In 2007, the first (C.O.O.L.)
-Clinic – Coaches Handbook for Offensive Line Coaches was published.
+In 2007, the first C.O.O.L.
+Clinic Coaches Handbook for Offensive Line Coaches was published.
+It has been very successful with the number sold has doubled in each of the last two years.

 For the Clinic Manual to be as popular for as long as it has been is a tribute to the coaches that have appeared in the publications over the years.
 They continue to be one of the leading methods of distribution of coaching information today.
 This would not have been possible without the cooperation of all of the great coaches that have appeared in the publications over the years.
 I cannot think of any college coaching legend that has not appeared in the Clinic Manual from 1965 to today.